stefanofa/awesome/TOPICS.md

 *   [firebase/genkit](https://github.com/firebase/genkit) - An open source framework for building AI-powered apps with familiar code-centric patterns.
 Genkit makes it easy to develop, integrate, and test AI features with observability and evaluations.
 Genkit works with various models and platforms.

+*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

 ## genai

 *   [google/dotprompt](https://github.com/google/dotprompt) - Executable GenAI prompt templates